Fdisk: Linux

 In Linux, fdisk is a part of a standard package distributed by the Linux Kernel organization, util-linux.
 The original program was written by Andries E. Brouwer and A. V. Le Blanc and was later rewritten by Karel Zak and Davidlohr Bueso when they forked the util-linux package in 2006.
+An alternative, ncurses-based program, cfdisk, allows users to create partition layouts via a text-based user interface (TUI).